sanyabeast/deepvideo2/README.md

-├── make_voice_lines.py    # Script to generate voice lines for scenarios ├── make_videos.py         # Script to generate videos from scenarios and voice lines ├── clean.py               # Utility to reset or clean generated content └── register_fonts.py      # Tool to register fonts with ImageMagick
+├── make_voice_lines.py    # Script to generate voice lines for scenarios ├── make_videos.py         # Script to generate videos from scenarios and voice lines ├── clean.py               # Utility to reset or clean generated content ├── name_videos.py         # Script to analyze and name video files based on content └── register_fonts.py      # Tool to register fonts with ImageMagick
 ```